-Mr. MCCARRICK.
-Governments and the private sector have made significant investments to diversify Europe's energy sector and enhance its energy security since 2006.
-The European Commission's Connecting Europe Fund made a commitment of $\xi$ 5.35 billion to the energy sector for the period 2014-2020, of which $\in$ 1.6 billion has already been committed to 74 of the European Union's "Projects of Common Interest" (PCI).
+Mr. McCarrick.
+Governments and the private sector have made significant investments to diversify Europe's energy sector and enhance its energy security since vestments to diversify Europe's energy sector and enhance its energy security since 2006.
+The European Commission's Connecting Europe Fund made a commitment of €5.35 billion to the energy sector for the period 2014-2020, of which €1.6 billion has already been committed to 74 of the European Union's "Projects of Common Interest" (PCI).
 In addition, EU cohesion funds, in particular the European Regional Development Fund (ERDF), also provide support to smart energy storage and transmission systems.
-Currently six Member States have planned about $\notin$ 2 billion in investments for the 2014-2020 period, with one fourth of these funds directly for PCI projects.
+Currently six Member States have planned about €2 billion in investments for the 2014-2020 period, with one fourth of these funds directly for PCI projects.
 Poland's Swinoujscie LNG terminal represented an investment of roughly \$840 million, including EU financing.
-The floating storage and regasification unit at the port of Klaipeda, self-funded by Lithuania, cost roughly $\notin$ 128 million to construct.
+The floating storage and regasification unit at the port of Klaipeda, self-funded by Lithuania, cost roughly €128 million to construct struct.